 Our Commitment to You: Environmental Justice Community Mitigation Plan

 Every effort was made to avoid and minimize impacts to your community during the development of the project alternatives.
-The close proximity of several communities, such as Ferndale, Highland Terrace, Liberty Park, and Russelldale to the existing interstate, with significant community impacts were unavoidable in all reasonable alternatives and would require community mitigation.
+Disproportionately high and adverse impacts to Ferndale, Highland Terrace, Liberty Park, and Russelldale were unavoidable in each of the reasonable alternatives for the project.
 When anticipated impacts are disproportionate, extreme avoidance and minimization measures are explored such as realigning the interstate or tunneling the interstate in order to reconnect the community.
 The areas surrounding the I-526 corridor are densely developed with the Airport and Joint Base Charleston to the west of the community and many other residential developments to the east of the corridor which are also primarily low income.
 Re-aligning the interstate in this area would create greater impacts to the community as a whole including significantly greater impacts to Environmental Justice (EJ) communities.
-Tunneling the interstate was also eliminated as a feasible option since the areas of disproportionate impacts are surrounding the I-526/ I-26 interchange.
+Tunneling the interstate was also eliminated as a feasible option since the areas of disproportionate impacts are surrounding the I-526 / I-26 interchange.
 The accommodation of all the necessary ramping for the interchange would not be feasible in a tunneling scenario.
 Potential impacts of the project, requiring mitigation, include:

 - The need for SCDOT to purchase properties, including many homes or strips of land.
 This would result in less affordable housing in the area.